 Grumbach was perfectly qualified for the role he took up in 1998.
-Discreet, esteemed, hugely knowledgeable (Grumbach served as director of studies to the Institut Français de la Mode and published Histoires de la Mode in 1993), and part of the Parisian scene for over 40 years, Monsieur Grumbach was responsible for managing the organising bodies of French fashion.
+Discreet, esteemed, hugely knowledgeable — Grumbach served as director of studies to the Institut Français de la Mode and published "Histoires de la Mode" in 1993 — and part of the Parisian scene for over 40 years, Monsieur Grumbach was responsible for managing the organising bodies of French fashion.
 He stepped down in the summer of 2014.

-Grumbach’s current chairmanship has been defined by his vision for the future, and the continuance of haute couture, “For 50 years, the quantitative criteria on which was granted the haute couture appellation were obsolete and unreachable.
-Since 2001 and the revision of these criteria, haute couture has been again what it was in the past, an observatory.”
+Grumbach’s tenure was defined by his vision for the future and the continuance of haute couture.
+“For 50 years, the quantitative criteria on which was granted the haute couture appellation were obsolete and unreachable,” Grumbach told AnOther magazine.
+“Since 2001 and the revision of these criteria, haute couture has been again what it was in the past, an observatory.”
 The revision under his guidance is an integral part of haute couture’s reemergence and current vivacity.

 Speaking to AnOther, Grumbach said, “When you think about it, the fact that Armani or Versace come here to show their couture collections is in itself quite an achievement.”